-Earth’s climate is changing faster than the planet can adapt.
+Climate is changing faster than the planet can adapt.
 A global zeitgeist of risk and insecurity has emerged.
-The 2030 UN Sustainable Development Goals (SDGs) identify the moral and existential threats that we must meet head-on.
-What is unique about this decade is the inconvenient challenge that, if we are to respond responsibly to global climate scientists’ warnings, we need to have halved carbon emissions globally by 2030.
+If we are to respond responsibly to global climate warnings, we need to halve carbon emissions globally by 2030.

 One of the unique things about CleanTech is that you can’t effectively talk about what you’re doing in a silo.
 It is all inter-related.
 If you do power storage, it relates to renewable energy and smart grid.
 If you do water, it’s connected to energy.
 If you do biofuels, it impacts food, water, and energy.